 My last post was hearty warm you up seafood chowder, but I thought I should post something appropriate for the sunny beaches of Mexico this week.
 Plus I get to show off one of my Christmas presents!
 I put a Himalayan Pink Salt Block from The Meadow on my Christmas list.
 My sister Sharon thought that was too cool not to get me!
 It’s a unique serving platter that can be used in a ton of other ways as well!

 I asked for the brick, which is half the price and weight of the larger serving platters, but it’s still heavy!!!
-When we grabbed the gift bag we actually joked about having bricks in there I wasn’t even expecting it and literally shrieked with delight when I opened it and saw the salt block.
-Everyone else just kind of stared at it and said “What is it?”
+When we grabbed the gift bag we actually joked about having bricks in there 🙂 I wasn’t even expecting it and literally shrieked with delight when I opened it and saw the salt block.
+Everyone else just kind of stared at it and said: “What is it?”
 “It’s SALT!”
 I shrieked again.
 “Salt?”
 “SALT!”
-Obviously they thought I had gone batty.
+Obviously, they thought I had gone batty.
 “Lick it.”
 Eric joked, so I did.
 After everyone finished laughing I explained the myriad of ways you can use a salt block.

 First of all, you can actually cook on the salt block.
 You can put it in your oven, grill, or on your burner and cook food on it!
 I’m excited to try searing some thin strips of beef on it.
-Oh man, my mouth is watering just thinking bout it!
+Oh man, my mouth is watering just thinking about it!
 The salt blocks are also great for chilling to serve sashimi (raw fish).
 You can actually watch the salt block cure the edges of the fish!
-My first use was my take on a caprese salad.
+My first use was my take on a Caprese salad.

 Caprese Salad on a Salt Blockserves 2-4 as appetizer or side